goatcorp/dalamud-docs/docs/plugin-publishing/restrictions.md

   we are not immune to deception or politics.
 - Most ready-to-use APIs offered by Dalamud itself are read-only and don't allow changing the actual state of the game.
-Plugins run on your PC like any other program and are not "sandboxed", so they have free reign to interact with the game in any way they please with their own code.
+Plugins run on your PC like any other program and are not "sandboxed", so they have free rein to interact with the game in any way they please with their own code.
 - Limiting what plugins can do is a very difficult technical problem, and might lead to a lot of very popular plugins not being able to do what they do